syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 2:**

-Now the export dialog appears with an option to select either entire controls or just the desired control(s).
-This option is useful when you have integrated a selective list of Syncfusion WPF controls in your application.
+Now the export dialog appears with the option to select either the entire controls or just the desired control(s).
+This option is useful only for selective list of Syncfusion WPF controls in the application.
 The theme studio will filter only the selected controls and customize the final output for those controls alone.

-![Export dialog in Theme Studio for WPF](ThemeStudio_images/ThemeStudio-Export-1.png) **Step 3:**
+![Export dialog in Theme Studio for WPF](ThemeStudio_images/ThemeStudio-Export-1.png)

+**Step 3:**

-You may select the required folder for Theme Export to be selected.
-On exporting, the download theme will come as a Theme Project that contains color codes for the selected Syncfusion WPF controls.
+ Select the required folder for Theme Export to be selected.
+When exporting, the download theme will come as a Theme Project that contains color codes for the selected Syncfusion WPF controls.

 ![Export Theme assembly from Theme Studio for WPF](ThemeStudio_images/ThemeStudio-Export-Dialog-1.png)

 ![Add Theme as Project for Theme Export](ThemeStudio_images/ThemeStudio-Themes-Folder.png)

-### Ensuring Version and Key
+## Ensuring version and generating theme assembly

-Let us now see the step by step procedure for the setting the target framework, version and key for refering Exported theme Project.
+Let us see the step by step procedure for ensuring version and generating theme assembly for exported theme project.

 **Step 1:**

-The following Target Framework should be set for corresponding exported theme project.
+The following exported theme project should be attached for corresponding target frameworks into the WPF application.

 <table>
 <tr>